kamjamaya/azurecrashcourse/README.md

 Now the container that you just created is in the “Container” tab in the storage account it was stored in.

 ![Screenshot 16 Azure](https://github.com/user-attachments/assets/b9db8d65-6cf7-4936-bc45-6a2f7b64d4ae)

+Lastly, we will create and upload a file to our container inside of our storage account.